kamlesh-nb/blinc/README.md

 view.mount($node);
 ```

-It is still a work in progress, you can still try it and let us know if you face any difficulty by raising an issue here.
+This is still a work in progress, you can still try it and let us know if you face any difficulty by raising an issue here.

 # License

+## MIT